 Abstract

-This study proposes a model for generating predictions and a trading signal generation model for the stock market, utilizing a hybrid deep learning framework that integrates convolutional neural networks (cnn), bidirectional long short-term memory (BiLSTM) networks, and an attention mechanism.
+This study proposes a model for generating predictions and a trading-signal-generation model for the stock market, utilizing a hybrid deep-learning framework that integrates convolutional neural networks (CNN)), bidirectional long short-term memory (BiLSTM) networks, and an attention mechanism.
 The research demonstrates the effectiveness of this approach when applied to a substantial number of S&P 500 stocks, resulting in significant improvements in risk-adjusted returns and trading efficiency.
-Our backtesting results indicate that the strategy performs exceptionally well with stable, large-cap stocks, such as Walmart (WMT), which achieved an impressive 48.18% return and a commendable 72.73% win rate.
-The strategy's risk management framework effectively limits drawdowns, with the top performers experiencing maximum drawdowns of less than 5%.
+My back-testing results indicate that the strategy performs exceptionally well with stable, large-cap stocks, such as Walmart (WMT), which achieved an impressive 48.18% return and a commendable 72.73% win rate.
+The strategy’s risk management framework effectively limits drawdowns, with the top performers experiencing maximum drawdowns of less than 5%.
 This suggests that selective trading strategies, involving 10 to 15 trades, outperform high-frequency trading methods.
 Furthermore, the combination of technical indicators with deep learning predictions produces robust trading signals.
-This approach ensures that the model is not biased toward the majority class (non-profitable trades) and provides offers more accurate representation of the market behavior.
-These findings are crucial for the practical application implementation of trading strategies based on deep learning in real-life real-world scenarios.
+This approach ensures that the model is not biased toward the majority class (non-profitable trades) and offers more accurate representation of market behavior.
+These findings are crucial for the practical implementation of trading strategies based on deep learning in real-world scenarios.

-Keywords: Convolution neural network · Long–short-term memory neural network · Stock price prediction · Leading indicators - CNN-BiLSTM - hybrid architecture - attention mechanism - neural networks - sharpe ratio - win rate - maximum drawdown - risk-adjusted returns - profit factor
+Keywords: convolution neural network, long–short-term memory neural network, stock price prediction, leading indicators, CNN-BiLSTM, hybrid architecture, attention mechanism, neural networks, Sharpe ratio, win rate, maximum drawdown, risk-adjusted returns, profit factor